 A limited number of places remain on this tour and as such, internet bookings are not taken.
 Please contact our travel consultant listed above if you wish to make a booking.

 Qantas and United Airlines fly regularly to the East Coast.
 Contact us for competitive quotes and bookings.

 Included meals are shown with the symbols B, L and D.

 Flights from Australia arrive in New York in the late afternoon.
 In the early evening, we gather for drinks in the hotel bar.
 If you have arrived early we suggest you take one of the many harbour cruises available in Manhattan, and can particularly recommend the AIA tour.
 The Staten Island Ferry, the Museum of Natural History and going up the Empire State Building are other iconic New York offerings not specifically covered on our tour that you might consider visiting beforehand.
 Academy Travel can arrange bookings.

-Thursday March 15: Downtown – Musical
+Thursday March 15: Downtown – Hamilton

 Friday March 16: Frick Museum and Central Park